kalathurkishore/PIKU/README.md

 ## Overview
 This repository contains the code and the data of the paper: CVRP2D: Optimized Route Navigation Considering Vehicle Capacity for Pickup-Delivery
+Submitted for the publication in KDD'23.
+Below steps can be followed for Execution and Reproducing of the results.

 ## Running the Code
 First unzip the `data.zip` as shown below